yaober/spacer_readme/docs/source/quick_start.rst

 Tips
 ----

-- **GPU Acceleration**: SPACER automatically uses CUDA if available.
+- **GPU Acceleration**: spacer automatically uses CUDA if available.
-  You can verify this in the log output:
+  You can verify this in the log output.